department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/profile/sprints-1-10-Jan23-May23.md

 ### Notification preferences

 **BX: The following are Samara's notes before she left.
 Since we've had to move some work from Sprints 7-9, looks like these bullet points should be moved to Sprint 11.
 Please check with the team to confirm.**
-- Assuming technical discovery happened last sprint, PM to scope out work for both default send indicator and adding email as a channel.
-Please account for required collab cycle milestones.
+~- Assuming technical discovery happened last sprint, PM to scope out work for both default send indicator and adding email as a channel.
+Please account for required collab cycle milestones.~
-- FE/BE work dependent on technical discovery for both default send indicator and adding email as a channel.
-- Design: When new mobile phone number flow is launched in production, update documentation (ticket already exists).
+~- FE/BE work dependent on technical discovery for both default send indicator and adding email as a channel.~ ~- Design: When new mobile phone number flow is launched in production, update documentation (ticket already exists).~

 FE